ArisBar/starter-academic/content/authors/admin/_index.md

 I'm a mathematical physicist working on artificial intelligence.
 Currently a PhD candidate at Mila - Quebec AI Institute advised by Simon Lacoste-Julien, I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.

 Before joining Mila, I was a Humboldt Fellow hosted by the University of Waterloo, and a junior scientist at the Max Planck Institute in Potsdam, Germany.
 My research work was mainly about quantum gravity.
-I received a PhD in physics from ENS Lyon, under the supervision of Laurent Freidel.
+I received a PhD in physics from Ecole Normale Supérieure de Lyon, under the supervision of Laurent Freidel.

 I love teaching.
 I've taught numerous classes in mathematics, physics and computer science as a course lecturer at the University of Waterloo and McGill, and as a teacher’s assistant at ENS  Lyon and Udem.

 {{< icon name="download" pack="fas" >}} See my {{< staticref "uploads/demo_resume.pdf" "newtab" >}} curriculum vitae {{< /staticref >}} for more details.